s/y Nine of Cups

 Return to Home Page

 Nevada...hmmm!
 Not part of the sailing plan.
+One

-One thing we've learned while cruising...all plans
+thing we've learned while cruising...all plans are subject

-are subject to change.
-With NZ departure plans
+to change.
+With NZ departure plans made for Fiji, we

-made for Fiji, we received word from home that
+received word from home that David's sister could use

-caring for David's 92-year old mom, Becky, who
+a little help back home caring for David's 92-year old

-had just undergone hip replacement surgery.
+mom, Becky, who had just undergone hip replacement

-a mooring and ready for our prolonged absence.
+on a mooring and ready for our prolonged absence.

-We got ourselves packed, booked travel and
+We got ourselves packed, booked travel and were

-on 12 May at 1:30 pm and arrived in Los
+May at 1:30 pm and arrived in Los Angeles, CA at

-Angeles, CA at 7:30am the same day.
-In
+7:30am the same day.
+In essence, we arrived 6 hours

-efficient, don't you think?
-So...we are spending
+before we left.
+Quite efficient, don't you think?

-the NZ winter and the northern hemisphere
+So...we are spending the NZ winter and the northern

-major adaptation.
+adaptation.
 However, when life gives you

 lemons....make LEMONADE!
 Becky (Mom) is